Our Services

 Helpful Resources

-If you are not improving within 48 to 72 hours of starting amoxicillin, there are several factors to consider; common reasons include a viral illness that antibiotics cannot treat, resistant bacteria, the wrong dose, poor absorption from missed doses or vomiting, or a hidden abscess or more serious infection.
+Not improving within 48–72 hours of starting amoxicillin?
+Common reasons include: a viral infection (antibiotics don't help), antibiotic-resistant bacteria, an incorrect dose, poor absorption from missed doses or vomiting, or a hidden abscess or deeper infection.

-Keep taking it exactly as prescribed and contact a clinician if there is no improvement by day 3 or symptoms worsen, as they may reassess the diagnosis, run tests, and switch or stop antibiotics; seek urgent care for red flags like trouble breathing, severe chest pain, swelling with rash, or persistent high fever.
-See the complete guidance below for timing expectations, warning signs, and step by step actions that can change your next move.
+What to do: Keep taking amoxicillin exactly as prescribed.
+Contact your clinician if you see no improvement by day 3 or if symptoms worsen — they may reassess the diagnosis, order tests, or change antibiotics.
+Seek urgent care immediately for red flags like trouble breathing, severe chest pain, swelling with rash, or persistent high fever.

 Amoxicillin is one of the most commonly prescribed antibiotics in the world.
 It's used to treat bacterial infections such as ear infections, sinus infections, strep throat, pneumonia, urinary tract infections, and more.
 Most people begin to feel better within 48–72 hours after starting amoxicillin.